-4. Is it acceptable to give an actual present as opposed to money?
-If so, does it have to be something from the couple’s registry or can I get creative?
+Is it acceptable to give an actual present as opposed to money?
+Does it have to be something from the couple’s registry or can I get creative?

 We strongly recommend sticking to the registry.
 The couple created it for a reason and you’ll definitely be getting them something they’ll love.
 If you really want to go off registry though, think of their personalities and find a gift that’s geared toward their likes and hobbies.
 If all else fails, you can never go wrong with a crystal ice/Champagne bucket from Tiffany.

 Fact.
-Guests do have up to one year after the wedding to send the couple a wedding gift, but you really should gift it sooner if you can.
+Guests technically have up to one year after the wedding to send the couple a wedding gift, but you really should gift it sooner if you can.
 That way, you won’t forget, and it’ll be off your plate.

 You can definitely send a check in the mail.
 This one’s all about your comfort level—if you prefer to mail it and not have to worry about it at the wedding, then do that!
 If you’d rather give it in person, then that’s okay too.